SinisterRectus/Discordia/README.md

 ### Introduction

-**[Discord](https://discordapp.com/)** is a free, multi-platform, voice and text client designed for gamers.
+**[Discord](https://discordapp.com/)** is a freeware, multi-platform, voice and text client designed for gamers.

 **[Luvit](https://luvit.io)** provides an asynchronous I/O environment for Lua, similar to that of [Node.js](https://nodejs.org/en/).

-This library is a Lua wrapper for the official Discord API, and provides an object-oriented, event driven interface for rapidly developing Discord bots.
+This library is a Lua wrapper for the official Discord API, and provides an object-oriented, event driven interface for developing Discord bots.
 By using Lua's native coroutines, asynchronous REST and WebSocket communication is internally abstracted in a way that allows end-users to write blocking-style code without blocking I/O.

 Join the [Discord API server](https://discord.gg/0SBTUU1wZTWVpm07) to discuss Discordia and other Discord libraries!